eliranlevi/node-crawler-boilerplate/README.md

 ## Suggestions

-- If you use the fs - [fs-extra](https://github.com/jprichardson/node-fs-extra) - be able to use `Promise`s in filesystem methods rather than callbacks
+- If you use the fs - [fs-extra](https://github.com/jprichardson/node-fs-extra) - be able to use `Promise`s in filesystem methods instead of callbacks

 ## License